ibm-cloud-docs/EventStreams/reserved_disk.md

      log.segment.size = 512 MB
      Kafka needs approximately 1 GB per partition for the topic storage.

 More storage is needed per partition for indexes.
 For each log segment, Kafka also stores two indexes.
 Their sizes are defined by segment.index.size, which is also configurable and has a default of 10 MB.
-For reference, the storage that is used by indexes is calculated as follows.
+For reference, the storage that is used by indexes is calculated as follows:

      2 x number.of.log.segments x segment.index.size

-Where
+where

      number.of.log.segments = floor(retention.bytes/log.segment.size) + 1